thingsapi/things.py/CONTRIBUTING.md

 ### Other Make targets

-Run `make help` to see the full list of targets available in the [Makefile](https://github.com/thingsapi/things.py/blob/master/Makefile).
+Run `make help` to see the full list of targets available in the [Makefile](https://github.com/thingsapi/things.py/blob/master/Makefile) that may be helpful.

+### Wait for a review

+Assuming your work passes the test and lint scripts, your PR will then be fully reviewed by the maintainers.

-Thank you for contributing!
+_Thank you for contributing!_